Ropley Horticultural Society

 65. Five Fuchsia blooms, one or more cultivars, displayed in a shallow container of your choice

-66. A single specimen bloom displayed flat on a black background (10cm base) with water container (supplied)
+66. A single specimen bloom displayed flat on a black background (10cm base supplied) with water container (supplied)

 67. *Collection of eight mixed Flowering Stems, not more than two of any one type